elebihan/famulus/man/famulus.1.rst

 DESCRIPTION
 ===========

-`famulus(1)` is a tool to run non-regression tests on a remote device.
+`famulus(1)` is a tool to run non-regression tests on a remote machine.

 OPTIONS
 =======